rajendradanve/skillzacademy/README.md

 *   Admin shall ableto add/ edit/ delete course
 *   Admin can add / edit main categories and categories
 *   Admin has possibility add/edit discount and offer for the user.

+## **Developer Goals**

+* Shows developer's understanding of full stack development using Django framework
+* Design website for broad range of users with simple and user friendly layout
+* Develop responsive website suitable for all types of screens such as desktop, tablet and mobile.

+## **User Stories**

+### **Non-register User**
+* As a non-registered user, I shall be able to access all the courses available on [Skillz Academy](https://skillz-academy.herokuapp.com/)
+* As a non-registered user, I shall be able to get all information realted to the course before registering for the course.
+* As a non-registered user, I shall be able to add courses in the cart so that my courses to purchase gets saved before creating user account
+* As a non-register user, I shall be able to create my user account easily with minimum details.

+### **Registered User**

+* As a registered user, I shall be able to sign in and sign out of the site successfully.
+* As a registered user, I shall be able to access all pages meant for registered users.
+* As a registered user, I shall be able to buy the courses added in the bag.
+* As a registered user, I shall be able to get history of my purchases.
+* As a registered user, I shall be able to access courses I purchased.
+* As a registered user, I shall get information of the course schedule and link to attend the meeting.

+### **Admin**

+* As an admin, I shall be able to sign in and sign out of the site successfully.
+* As an admin, I shall be able to access all pages.
+* As an admin, I shall be able to add, edit or delete course.
+* As an admin, I shall be able to add, update course schedule.
+* As an admin, I shall be able to add applicable discount.
+* As an admin, I shall be able to add, edit Main Categories and Sub Categoreries.

+## **Scope**

+Aim of developing [Skillz Academy](https://skillz-academy.herokuapp.com/) is to exhibit understanding of full stack development using modern framework.
+Project I decided to do is huge and with lot of possibilities and improvements which requires more advance coading and time.
+But due to time constraint I decided to focus developing Minimum Viable Product (Minimum Viable Product).
+This will allow me to work on basic functionality which shows my understanding and capability of full stack development.
+So I limited scope for this website as
+- Create a simple but useful website.
+- Create medimum level of UX but still responsive and user friendly.
+- Meet the requirements of most of the user stories.

+Website included minimum of
+- A navbar on all the pages through out the website for easily navigating to different pages on different devices.
+- A footer on all the pages through out the website which includes social media links, subscription form and contact us form.
+- Card layout for showing all the coures with important information
+- Simple layout for showing all details of the course with all important information.
+- Simple management options for admin which helps him to add, edit , update courses, categories etc.

+## **Structure**

+### **General For All Pages**
+There will be fully responsive navbar with full width.
+There will be two navbars one is main nav bar and other is top navbar.
+Top navbar will consist of links to sign in, sign up user profile and cart and main navbar which is also collasable will consist of dropdown categories.
+All pages will have footer which will be at the bottom and will contain social media links, subscription form and contact us link.

+### **Home Page**
+Basic template for the home page is taken from the [bootstrap carousel example](https://getbootstrap.com/docs/5.1/examples/carousel/).
+Aim of this page is to serve as main marketing page which has carousel, features marketing text with image.

+### **Courses Page**
+This page will show all the coures and also based on category selection, search critetia and sorting options.
+To show the course card layout will be used with imporant details sucha as course name, category, price, start date so that user will get quick overview of the course.
+This page will also show search results.

+### **Courses Detail Page**
+This page will show all important information about the course.
+Main information will be shown at top which contains course name, price, category, start date, number of lectures along with option to add course to the cart.
+Below it will have tabs showing all the important information about the course including course schedule.

+### **My Courses Page**
+This page will show courses register user purchased.
+This is has same layout as courses page.

+### **Purchase History Page**

+## **Design Choice**

+### **Framework**

+[Skillz Academy](https://skillz-academy.herokuapp.com/) used [bootstrap](https://getbootstrap.com/) version 5.1 for its design
+Bootstrap is most popular and widely used mobile-first design framework giving many different possibilities UX possibilities.

 --------To be verified---------------